-Power of commission as to enforcement of reasonable regulation for furnishing cars, etc. a.
-The commission shall have power to enforce reasonable regulations for furnishing cars to shippers and switching the same, and for the loading and unloading thereof, and the weighing of the cars and freight offered for shipment over any line of railroad.
+a.
+The commission shall have power to enforce reasonable regulations for furnishing cars to shippers and switching the same, and for the loading and unloading thereof, and the weighing of cars and freight offered for shipment over any line of railroad.

-Interchange of traffic between railroads.

-Section II.
-All steam railroad companies as between themselves and all interurban and electric railroads as between themselves, shall afford all reasonable and proper facilities for the interchange of traffic between their respective lines, for forwarding and delivering passengers and property, and shall transfer and deliver without unreasonable delay or discrimination any freight or cars, loaded or empty, or any passengers destined to any point on its own or any connecting lines; provided, that precedence over other freight may be given to live stock and perishable freight.
+Interchange of traffic.
+SECTION 11.
+All railroads shall afford all reasonable and proper facilities for the interchange of traffic between their respective lines, for forwarding and delivering passengers and property, and shall transfer and deliver without unreasonable delay or discrimination any freight or cars, loaded or empty, or any passengers destined to any point on its own or any connecting lines; provided, that precedence over other freight shall be given to live stock and perishable freight.